MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 In the Teams PowerShell Module version 3.0.0 or later, the format of the AssignedPlan and ProvisionedPlan attributes has changed from XML to JSON array.
 Previous XML filters (For example, `-Filter "AssignedPlan -eq '<some-xml-string>'"`) will no longer work.
 Instead, you need to update your filters to use one of the following formats:

-- All users with an AssignedPlan that ends with "MCO": `-Filter "AssignedPlan -eq '*MCO'"`
 - All users with an AssignedPlan that starts with MCO: `-Filter "AssignedPlan -eq 'MCO*'"`
 - All users with an AssignedPlan that contains MCO: `-Filter "AssignedPlan -eq '*MCO*'"`
+- All users with an AssignedPlan that ends with "MCO": `-Filter "AssignedPlan -eq '*MCO'"`

 **Policy Attributes**:

 - PolicyProperty comparison works only when "Authority" is provided in the value.
 For ex: `-Filter "TeamsMessagingPolicy -eq '<Authority>:<Value>'"`
 "Authority" can contain any of these two values: Host or Tenant for a policy type (configurations that are provided by default are referred to as Host configurations while admin-created configurations are considered Tenant configurations).
+Below are more examples:

+1. Filter "TeamsMessagingPolicy -eq 'Host:EduStudent'"
+2. Filter "TeamsMessagingPolicy -eq 'Tenant:TestDemoPolicy'"

 - In the Teams PowerShell Module version 3.0.0 or later, the output format of Policies has now changed from String to JSON type UserPolicyDefinition.

-*Dropped Filter operators*:
+*Change in Filter operators*:

 The following filter syntaxes have been modified in Teams PowerShell Module 3.0.0 and later:

 - -not, -lt, -gt: These operators have been dropped.
-- -ge, -ne:  These operators are not supported with policy properties.
+- -ge:  These operators are not supported with policy properties.
 - -like: This operator is supported only with wildcard character in the end (e.g., `"like <value>*"`).

 ```yaml